 Even when not a true rosacea, Shamban says the "root" of redness can still be a series of small capillaries that are broken in that area around the nose.
 "We have a large number of these small network systems around the side of the nose, and they can be temperamental in that capillaries are possibly affected by a whole host of factors, including temperature changes, hormones or pregnancy, sun exposure, alcohol consumption, or injury to the area," she explains.
 "I cannot stress enough the importance of sun protection around the nose, especially with minerals like zinc and titanium."

 Once a dermatologist has examined the redness around your nose, they will be able to prescribe treatments.
 "Often we treat them with a laser IPL [intense pulsed light] or sclerotherapy injections to dissipate the redness.
 Either can be quite effective," Shamban says.
 "Intense pulsed light or pulse dye lasers are highly effective for capillaries in general and for the more serious rosacea condition with flushing, tiny little pustules, and/or cysts."

 Invest in a Humidifier

 "Use a humidifier at night while sleeping to ensure that skin does not get dried out," says Rudu.
 For additional relief, Rudu suggests adding essential oils or calming agents like lavender, chamomile, or cucumber into your humidifier for extra hydration and calming effects.

 Avoid These Foods

-Shamban explains if the cause is rosacea, you want to avoid alcohol, caffeine and spicy foods which aggravate and make the redness more prominent.
+Shamban explains that if the cause is rosacea, you want to avoid alcohol, caffeine, and spicy foods, which aggravate and make the redness more prominent.
 "If the cause is oral dermatitis, this can be flared up by hormonal changes, so make sure to visit your gynecologist to treat those changes," says Shamban.